-That’s why Earthworks is working so hard on Capitol Hill and in state legislatures to advocate for policies that have real, on-the-ground impacts for communities, air and water resources.
+Earthworks is working hard on Capitol Hill and in state legislatures to advocate for policies that have real, on-the-ground impacts for communities, air and water resources.

 The Halliburton loophole in the Safe Drinking Water Act allows drillers to hide their fracking toxics from the public.
-We're working to pass the FRAC Act, to close the loophole and make sure that drinking water is protected no matter where you live.
+We're working to pass the "Frack Pack", to close loopholes and make sure that drinking water is protected no matter where you live.

 Too often, resource extractors devalue everything long-term in favor of the next quarterly report.
 Earthworks’ goal is to give communities and the environment a louder voice in laws and regulations to ensure that people, not profits, guide our policies. .